Bandwidth/bandwidth.github.io/voice/bxml/verbs/transferConference.md

 When a call joins a conference with the `callIdsToCoach` attribute set, this call will coach the given calls.
 The other calls in the conference will not hear the voice of this call.

+Note that other calls will still join the conference without this variable set and that a conference accepts only one coach.

 ### Callbacks Received
 | Callbacks                                                 | Can reply with more BXML |
 |:----------------------------------------------------------|:-------------------------|